Who We Are

 Demeter House is a small family run SEND school offering placements to up to 100 students across key stages 1 to 5.
-We opened in September 2007 and are currently registered for male students only.
-We offer a high level of care and education for vulnerable children with emotional, behavioural and associated learning difficulties, particularly students with autistic spectrum disorders.
-We are also able to offer residential care for up to 6 students, based on our Upper School site.
+We opened in September 2006 and offer a high level of care and education for vulnerable children with emotional, behavioural and associated learning difficulties, particularly students with autistic spectrum disorders.
+We are also able to offer residential care for up to 6 students.

-It is expected that these children will already have experienced difficulties in school, community and/or home and will require individualised care and education.
-We offer a high staff to student ratio in a friendly and stable environment.
+It is expected that our students will already have experienced difficulties in school, community and/or home and will require individualised care and education.
+We therefore offer a high staff to student ratio in a friendly and stable environment.